-At this this time of year, with Summer finally here (hopefully to stay!) it’s very easy to start a new exercise routine but it can be quite another thing to stick to it!
+At this this time of year, with Summer here (in its full glory!) it’s very easy to start a new exercise routine but it can be quite another thing to stick to it!

 So, in this blog post we give you three ways you can start and stick to an exercise routine starting right now!